-- 2.7 This means information that a reasonable person would expect to have a material effect on the price or value of the Company Securities.
-A reasonable person would be taken to expect information to have a material effect on price or value if the information would be likely to influence persons who commonly invest in Company Securities whether or not to do so. - 2.8 Examples of this type of information include: - proposed changes in the capital structure, capital returns and buy backs of Company Securities; - information relating to the Company's financial results; - a material acquisition, divestment or realisation of assets; proposed dividends and share issues; - changes to the Board of the Company or significant changes in Key Management Personnel;

-positively) for example, the loss or gaining of a major customer or material contract;
+- 2.7.
+This means information that a reasonable person would expect to have a material effect on the price or value of the Company Securities.
+A reasonable person would be taken to expect information to have a material effect on price or value if the information would be likely to influence persons who commonly invest in Company Securities whether or not to do so. - 2.8.
+Examples of this type of information include: - proposed changes in the capital structure, capital returns and buy backs of Company Securities; - information relating to the Company's financial results; - a material acquisition, divestment or realisation of assets; proposed dividends and share issues; - changes to the Board of the Company or significant changes in Key Management Personnel; - possible events which could have a material impact on profits (negatively or positively) for example, the loss or gaining of a major customer or material contract; - a material claim against the Company or other unexpected liability;

-- a material claim against the Company or other unexpected liability; - proposed changes in the nature of a business of the Company; - notification of the ASX of a substantial shareholding; and, - any information required to be announced to the market pursuant to Listing Rule 3.1.
+- proposed changes in the nature of a business of the Company; - notification of the ASX of a substantial shareholding; and, - any information required to be announced to the market pursuant to Listing Rule 3.1.

-What does "generally available" mean?
+What Does "Generally Available" Mean?

-2.9 Information is "generally available" if:

-(a) it consists of readily observable matter from information in the public arena, such as a court judgment, a media release or a detailed news story, or;

-(b) it has been brought to the attention of investors through an announcement to the ASX and a reasonable period has elapsed.

-2.10 EGH releases information to the ASX for announcement through the Company Announcements Platform.
+- 2.9.
+Information is "generally available" if: - a. it consists of readily observable matter from information in the public arena, such as a court judgment, a media release or a detailed news story, or; - b. it has been brought to the attention of investorsthrough an announcement to the ASX and areasonable period has elapsed. - 2.10.
+EGH releases information to the ASX for announcement through the Company Announcements Platform.
 A copy of all announcements made to the ASX by EGH are available on www.asx.com.au, following release to the ASX.